Andy666Fox/random_bot_lite/README.md

 **🤖 He's already waiting for you:** [@synctgrand_bot](https://t.me/synctgrand_bot)

-## Work has stopped, the author is looking for money to pay for the servers(
 ## ✨ Features

 - **Random channels** - get suggestions for interesting Telegram channels